-Color -

-Text on video Text will be displayed in the black bar above the video window with the timestamp.
+Text on video - Text will be displayed in the black bar above the video window with the timestamp.
 The timestamp is captured from the date and time of the DCS-2000 and is maintained by a built-in real-time clock.

-Select the option for color or monochrome video display.
+Color - Select the option for color or monochrome video display.
 Size - Three options exist for two sizes of video display.

-Half is a quarter size of Normal.
-Half x 2 has the same video size as Normal, but image quality is reduced and it consumes less network bandwidth.
+Half is a quarter size of Normal .
+Half x 2 has the same video size as Normal but image quality is reduced and it consumes less network bandwidth.
+Power line frequency (for fluorescent light) Fluorescent lights may intermittently flash depending on the the AC power line frequency.
+Change the frequency setting to eliminate a flashing image when the light source is fluorescent light.
+Maximum frame rate- Limits the maximum refresh frame rate.
+The frame rate is used with the Video quality control setting (below) to optimize bandwidth utilization and video quality.
+Video quality control- To fix the bandwidth utilization regardless of the video quality, choose Fix bit rate and select the desired bandwidth.
+The video quality may be reduced in order to send maximum frames with limited bandwidth, especially when images change drastically.
+For higher video detail regardless of the bandwidth selection, select Fix quality and select a quality level.
+This setting will utilize more bandwidth to send the maximum frames when images change drastically.
+Flip - Vertically rotate the video.

-Configuration > Advanced > Video (Continued)
+Configuration > Advanced > Video Settings (continued)